CheXmask-U: Quantifying uncertainty in landmark-based anatomical segmentation for X-ray images: Experiments and Results

 \textbf{Dataset generation.} The uncertainty estimates were generated using the original HybridGNet model weights \cite{chexmask}, computing $N = 50$ stochastic samples per image for all images included in the original CheXMask.
 For each node, we report both the mean predicted coordinates and standard deviation, providing fine-grained uncertainty information alongside the anatomical landmark positions. \\

 \textbf{Validation.} We validated the per-node predictive uncertainty against actual landmark error, derived from 255 manually annotated images, with two independent annotations.
 Figure \ref{fig:error_vs_unc} shows a strong positive correlation between predicted uncertainty and actual error, confirming that higher uncertainty reliably indicates less accurate predictions.
+To further assess the consistency between predicted uncertainty and observed error, we performed a reliability analysis by binning landmark predictions according to their predicted uncertainty.
+Specifically, nodes were grouped into uncertainty quantiles, and for each bin we computed the mean predicted uncertainty and the corresponding mean landmark error.
+Figure~\ref{fig:reliability} shows that bins with higher predicted uncertainty exhibit systematically larger observed errors for both annotators.

 We further validated CheXmask-U uncertainty estimates by evaluating their relationship with RCA-estimated Dice scores.
 For each image, the mean node-wise standard deviation was computed as a proxy for overall uncertainty.
 Figure \ref{fig:results}(c) shows a clear anti-correlation: images with higher predicted uncertainty tend to have lower RCA-DSC.
 Importantly, CheXmask-U provides node-level granularity that RCA-Dice cannot: an image may have acceptable overall quality but contain specific anatomical regions with high uncertainty—information that is crucial for region-specific downstream applications.
 By providing both landmark coordinates and per-node uncertainty estimates, CheXmask-U enables researchers to: (i) selectively use landmarks based on confidence thresholds for their specific anatomical regions of interest, (ii) weight contributions from different anatomical regions based on reliability, and (iii) assess segmentation quality at a spatial granularity not available from image-level scores alone.
 All uncertainty estimates are pre-computed and publicly available, eliminating the need for users to perform uncertainty quantification themselves.